 The REIT was formed primarily to own income-producing automotive dealership properties located in Canada.
 In connection with the closing of the IPO on July 22, 2015, the REIT indirectly acquired the Initial Properties from affiliates of Dilawri, for use as automotive dealerships, an automotive repair facility, or complementary uses, including restaurants and leased these properties to Dilawri Tenants.
-On December 23, 2015, the REIT acquired a dealership property located Montreal, Quebec from a third party pursuant to the Strategic Alliance Agreement entered into with Dilawri at the closing of the IPO and leased it to a Dilawri Tenant.
+On December 23, 2015, the REIT acquired a dealership property located in Montreal, Quebec from a third party pursuant to the Strategic Alliance Agreement entered into with Dilawri at the closing of the IPO and leased it to a Dilawri Tenant.
 On January 14, 2016, the REIT acquired a dealership property located near Barrie, Ontario from a member of the Dilawri Group pursuant to the Strategic Alliance Agreement entered into with Dilawri at the closing of the IPO and leased it to a Dilawri Tenant.
+The REIT's independent trustees approve all related party acquisitions which are required to comply with the Toronto Stock Exchange regulatory requirements.
 Pursuant to the Administration Agreement, Dilawri will provide, or cause to be provided, if and as requested by the REIT, subject to the overriding supervision and direction of the Board, management consisting of the REIT's President and Chief Executive Officer, Chief Financial Officer and Corporate Secretary and operating and administrative support functions.
 The Administration Agreement is for a 5 year term and will be automatically renewed for one year terms.
 Services are provided under the Administration Agreement on a cost-recovery basis.

-General and administrative expenses include \$175 paid by the REIT to Dilawri pursuant to the Administration Agreement.
+General and administrative expenses include \$350 paid by the REIT to Dilawri pursuant to the Administration Agreement.